HenrikMoe/Service-Infrastructure/README.md

 # Atomic

 - **Adrenachrome Remapping**
-  - **Heal Adrenaline Locked Ligaments n Tendons:** Use gods brain data to get good map on ligament n tendon with brain conscious n like when ur healed ur dun go get ur own box blocked forever also its not live.
+  - **Heal Adrenaline Locked Ligaments n Tendons:** Use gods brain data to get good map on ligament n tendon with brain conscious n like when ur healed ur dun go get ur own box blocked forever also its not live der n only who u need all automated.
     - **Standard:** Human Race

 - **All Humans Ever**